Being A Diocesan Synod Member

 We work in different ways.
 Sometimes there are detailed reports to read and pray about sent before the meeting, some of our work is in small groups on the day tackling difficult issues and challenges, often there are presentations and debate for the whole room to work on.
 The most important thing that we do is to worship and pray together, we draw on traditions from across the diocese but always committed to listening carefully for God’s guidance in our work.

-Synod meets three times a year, in normal times in Truro on a Saturday finishing mid-afternoon.
+Synod meets three times a year, in person and online, on a Saturday finishing mid-afternoon.
 We are looking for people who are passionate about the work of the church in Cornwall, the Isles of Scilly and our lucky parishes in Devon.
 You need to be over 16, a communicant member and on the electoral roll of a church in the diocese.